-There are two main companies and both are excellent in their own ways.
+There are a few main companies that are excellent in their own ways.

-The first one is SafetyWing – perfect for those digital nomads and backpackers doing long-term travel.
-The second one is World Nomads – one of the biggest names in travel insurance.
+My top recommendation is SafetyWing – perfect for those digital nomads and backpackers doing long-term travel.

 With the world opening back up to all-out travel again, let’s take a look at why travel insurance is so damn important.